tnarnold/wine-launcher-creator/Readme.txt

-IMPORTANT: Gnome 3 users need to logout/login before new launcher is active, or alternatively, press ALT+F2 and enter "r" to restart the shell.
+IMPORTANT: Gnome 3 users need to logout/login before new launcher is active, or alternatively, press ALT+F2 and enter "r" to restart the shell. or for wayland use update-desktop-database <path to scan recursive for new *.desktop>

 Integration is tested on Ubuntu 12.04 (Unity), OpenSUSE 12.3 (KDE 4) and Fedora 17 (Gnome 3).